Onshore wind farm

 The project site is located approximately 20km west of Glen Innes and 40km east of Inverell, south of the Gwydir Highway.
 It is within two local government areas (LGA), the Glen Innes Severn LGA and Inverell Shire LGA.
 The site housing Stage 1 is approximately 13km long, from north to south.

 The wind farm will feature 119 turbines in total, including 70 in Stage 1, which will have an installed capacity of 175MW, the second stage will increase the installed capacity to 400MW.

 Goldwind’s proprietary Goldwind 121 type turbine, rated at 2.5MW, has been selected for Stage 1.
 The permanent magnet, direct drive (PMDD) wind turbines have a rotor diameter of 121m, hub height of 90m and tip height of 150m.

 The project will further involve the construction of access roads, upgrade of existing local road infrastructure, a temporary concrete batching plant, on-site control buildings, equipment storage facilities and permanent wind monitoring towers.

 Output from the turbines will be conveyed to the on-site 132kV substation via both underground and overhead power lines.
 The output will then be transferred using a new 132kV transmission line to the adjacent existing transmission line of TransGrid for subsequent connection with the NSW Grid.

-The construction of the associated transmission line and the substation, and the subsequent operations and maintenance of these facilities will be performed by TransGrid.
+The construction of the associated transmission line and substation, as well as the subsequent operations and maintenance of these facilities, will be performed by TransGrid.